There are several different ways to size yourself for a pretty new ring…. all listed below. A few things to keep in mind before measuring:

 1) Probably the easiest and most accurate measurement method is to use a ring sizer set….a set of plastic rings ranging in half-size increments.
 Try them until finding the most comfortable fit that slides on and off easily.
 If jewelry and rings are your thing, it’s a handy little tool to have and here’s a LINK to get one.

 2) If you have an existing ring of the size you want, you can figure out the size HERE .
 You’ll need the existing ring and a card of some sort, merely to set the measurement scale.
 The end result will tell you the size of your existing ring by matching it up to sized circles on your screen.

 3) If measuring your finger is the only way to go, try this handy little tool.

 (If printing proves difficult, you can buy a version HERE

 4) Or, you can measure your finger with a string or thin piece of paper.

-If you are buying a bangle bracelet (no clasp or opening), loosely wrap the measuring tape around your knuckles.
+For a bangle bracelet: (no clasp or opening), loosely wrap the measuring tape around your knuckles.
 Add approximately add 3/4 inch to 1-inch to the measurement.
 Then measure against a ruler to find the correct size.

 These are the sizes to share with me….depending on the bracelet there are formulas that start with these sizes.